jitseD/creative-conference/client/src/pages/tutorials/tutorial-2.md

 2. Crease and unfold.

 ### Step 3: Fold Corners to the Center
-1. Fold the right corner of the paper towards the center crease.
+1. Fold the right and left corners towards the center crease.
-2. Repeat the same for the left corner.
+2. Crease and unfold.

+### Step 4: Fold Top Corners to the Center
+1. Fold the top layer's right and left corners towards the center.
-3. Crease and unfold.
+2. Crease and unfold.

-### Step 4: Fold Top Layer Down
+### Step 5: Fold Top Layer Down
 1. Fold the top layer of the paper down.
 2. Crease and unfold.

-### Step 5: Fold Corners to the Top
+### Step 6: Fold Corners to the Top
 1. Fold the right and left corners towards the top.
 2. Crease and unfold.

-### Step 6: Tuck the Top Flap Inside
+### Step 7: Tuck the Top Flap Inside
 1. Fold the top flap down and tuck it inside the pocket.

-### Step 7: Shape the Flower
+### Step 8: Shape the Crane
-1. Gently pull the layers apart to create petals.
+1. Gently pull the layers apart to create the wings and neck.
-2. Adjust and shape the flower as desired.
+2. Adjust and shape the crane for a better appearance.

-### Optional: Enhancements
-- Use scissors to trim the edges for a more rounded look.
-- Apply a small amount of glue to secure the folds if needed.

 Congratulations!
-You've created a beautiful origami flower. 🌸
+You've mastered folding a traditional origami crane. 🕊️